 - During 2018/19 the council paid an initial lease premium which relates to the rental for a 25 year operating lease.
-This will be amortised over the remaining life of the lease, and the figure included in long term debtors above relates to the years from 2020/21 and onwards. - Other debtors include mortgages issued on Right to Buy council house disposals, deferred income due from social care clients, and amounts owing from other local authorities arising from the past winding up of various West Yorkshire joint committees.
+This will be amortised over the remaining life of the lease, and the figure included in long term debtors above relates to the years from 2021/22 and onwards. - During 2019/20, the council entered into two leasing agreements in order to facilitate developments within the city.
+In relation to the new North/South stand at Headingley stadium, the council has leased in the new stand from the developer and leased it out to companies owned by the two resident sports clubs.
+Further, in order to encourage the development of creative industries, the council has leased in a building which it has subleased out for conversion to a TV and film studio.
+Long term finance lease debtors totalling £42.3m have been recognised under these arrangements, with a further £0.8m being included within short term debtors.
+Details of the finance lease liabilities for the acquisition of these properties can be found in Explanatory note 19.1. - iii Other debtors include mortgages issued on Right to Buy council house disposals, deferred income due from social care clients, and amounts owing from other local authorities arising from the past winding up of various West Yorkshire joint committees.

-13.5 Long term investments
+15.5 Long term investments